dortania/Getting-Started-With-ACPI/Universal/brg0.md

 ## What this SSDT does

 On some platforms, the PCI bridge your GPU is connected to is not defined.
-This causes DeviceProperties from your config to fail to inject.
+This can prevent Device Properties being added to these devices from your config.plist.
 This SSDT fixes that by defining the bridge device (BRG0) and your GPU under that bridge.

 ## Methods to make this SSDT